RAP for Statistics

 devolved_area_lookup <- read.csv("https://raw.githubusercontent.com/dfe-analytical-services/dfe-published-data-qa/master/data/english_devolved_areas.csv")

 The above code snippet will load in the data as it would with any other CSV, however the benefit is if that data file is updated on GitHub, when you run the code it will always pull the latest version.
-This is especially useful for look up tables and reference data, and is best RAP practice as it removed the need for any manual steps (like downloading, copying & pasting or manually updating the data/code)!
+This is especially useful for lookup tables and reference data, and is best RAP practice as it removed the need for any manual steps (like downloading, copying & pasting or manually updating the data/code!)

 Writing code

 The key thing to remember is that we should be automating everything we can, and the key to automation is writing code.
 Using code is as simple as telling your computer what to do.
 Code is just a list of instructions in a language that your computer can understand.
+We have links to many resources to help you learn to code on our learning support page.

 Processing is done with code